-Financial Aid provides financial assistance in the form of grants, scholarships, federal work-study and federal loans and comes from many sources, including federal and state government, private organizations, and Oregon State University’s institutional funds.
+Financial aid is money to help pay for school.
+It comes in the form of grants, scholarships, federal work-study, and federal loans.
+You can obtain financial aid from many sources, including federal and state governments, private organizations, and OSU-Cascades.

-Grants are based on your financial need and often called “gift aid” because it does not need to be repaid unless, for example, you withdraw from school before finishing a term.
+Grants are often called “gift aid” because it does not need to be repaid unless, for example, you withdraw from school before finishing a term.

-Federal loans are money you borrow and must be paid back with interest.
+Federal loans are borrowed money and must be repaid with interest.